joshuajweldon/hawaii_to_dos/README.md

 Culture, food, music, dance, FIRE and more!
 You can't visit Hawaii without going to a Luau.
 It is a chance to experience the Hawaiian culture in a truly immersive way.
 And, there is one place that has it all, The Polynesian Cultural Center.
-I recommend spend the whole day their, where you walk from "village" to "village", with each representing a different pacific island.
+I recommend spending the whole day there, where you can walk from "village" to "village", with each village representing a different pacific island.
-Then, at the end of the day, eat Hawaiian food and watch their show, "Ha".
+Then, at the end of the day, enjoy a Hawaiian buffet and watch their show, "Ha".
 The whole experience is really fun, and the show is breath-taking.

 [__Polynesian Cultural Center__](https://www.yelp.com/biz/polynesian-cultural-center-laie-3?utm_campaign=www_business_share_popup&utm_medium=copy_link&utm_source=(direct))